Schr\"odingerization for quantum linear systems problems with near-optimal dependence on matrix queries: Schr odingerization for quantum linear systems problems

-In the following, we first demonstrate that the LCHS formula in Theorem \ref{thm:abstractLCHSQLSA} can be converted into the LCHS with the Hamiltonian given by convection equations in one higher dimension.
+In the following, we show that the LCHS formula in Theorem \ref{thm:abstractLCHSQLSA} can be converted into the LCHS with the Hamiltonian given by convection equations in one higher dimension.
 This transformation allows us to apply the discrete Fourier transform, similar to the approach used in the Schr\"odingerization method for ODEs.
-This is straightforward when $ A $ is positive definite since we can consider the solution $\bm{x}$ as the steady-state solution to the ODE system in \eqref{underlyingODE} with $k=1$ as was done in \cite{HJZ2024multiscale}.
-For a general Hermitian matrix, applying Schr\"odingerization to \eqref{underlyingODE} with $k=2$ is not appropriate as it results in a significantly larger condition number.

-\begin{theorem} Let $ A $ be an invertible Hermitian matrix, and consider the linear system $ A \bm{x} = \bm{b} $.
-Then,
+\begin{theorem} Let $ A $ be an invertible Hermitian matrix.
+Then there holds

-where $\bm{v}(t,p)$ satisfies the following system of convection equations
+where $\bb{v}(t,p)$ satisfies the following system of convection equations